 Cordless drills have been in home toolkits for years, so most home owners will at least know what one looks like, and how it works.

-It is designed to provide a smooth spinning action to the bit being used and is ideal for drilling holes, driving screws or tightening or loosening bolts.
+- It is designed to provide a smooth spinning action to the bit being used

 First Glance: you may not recognize the difference between a drill and an impact driver, however, there are many differences that allow them to stand apart.

-Size: For starters, a traditional drill is usually a bit bigger than an impact driver.
+Size: For starters, a traditional drill is usually a bit bigger when compared to an impact driver.
 Drivers are typically smaller and more compact, although they pack a more powerful punch.

-Clutch: A standard drill has an adjustable clutch which allows you to adjust the torque, whereas an impact driver does not.
+Clutch: A standard drill has an adjustable clutch which allows you to adjust the torque when drilling or driving, whereas compared to an impact driver which does not.
 The adjustable clutch on a standard drill prevents fasteners from being overtightened and damage to the drilling surface.